Selfnet/member-support-scripts/README.md

-# member-support-scripts
+# Member Support Scripts

 Scripts to support our members.
+Mainly to gather some kind of usable debug output that can be sent via email to <support@selfnet.de>